Weinstein handlebodies for complements of smoothed toric divisors: Toric transformations

 \subsection{Toric 4-manifolds}

-If we start with any Delzant 2-dimensional polytope, one can find an $SL(2,\mathbb{Z})$ transformation mapping that polytope to one of the Delzant polytopes given in Figure \ref{fig2} or to a polytope obtained after the sequence of chopping the corners of one of those two polytopes.
-Note that chopping one corner in the rectangle can be obtained by chopping two corners in the triangle as shown in Figure~\ref{fig3}).
-By the Delzant classification, every compact toric 4-manifold is therefore equivariantly symplectomorphic to $(\mathbb{CP}^2,\omega_{FS})$ or $(\mathbb{CP}^1\times\mathbb{CP}^1,\omega_{a,b})$ or a sequence of symplectic blow ups of $(\mathbb{CP}^2,\omega_{FS})$.
+Given any Delzant 2-dimensional polytope, there is a corresponding $SL(2,\mathbb{Z})$ transformation mapping that polytope to one of the two Delzant polytopes shown in Figure \ref{fig2} after some sequence of corner chops, possibly none.
+Note that chopping one corner in the rectangle is equivalent to chopping two corners in the triangle, as shown in Figure~\ref{fig3}.
+By the Delzant classification, every compact toric 4-manifold is therefore equivariantly symplectomorphic to $(\mathbb{CP}^2,\omega_{FS})$, $(\mathbb{CP}^1\times\mathbb{CP}^1,\omega_{a,b})$, or to a sequence of symplectic blow ups of $(\mathbb{CP}^2,\omega_{FS})$.

 The pre-image of any edge of a 2-dimensional Delzant polytope is $\mathbb{CP}^1$.
-A toric divisor of any toric 4-manifold is the union of transversally intersecting embeddings of $\cpone$ (with varying normal bundle data).
-For example, the toric divisor of $(\mathbb{CP}^2,\omega_{FS})$ is a union of three lines intersecting in three double points, which we can also think of as a three-nodal cubic.
+A total toric divisor of any toric 4-manifold is the union of transversally intersecting toric embeddings of $\cpone$ (with varying normal bundle data).
+For example, the total toric divisor of $(\mathbb{CP}^2,\omega_{FS})$ is a union of three $\cpone$'s intersecting at three transverse intersection points, which we can think of as a three-nodal cubic.
 In general, the number of singular points can be reduced by smoothing the divisor.
-If one smooths every singular point of the toric divisor, it becomes a torus $T^2$.
+If one smooths every singular point of the total toric divisor, it becomes a torus $T^2$.